rvanren/EmbryOS/README.md

 There is also a high fidelity logging system that captures most events that happen in the kernel.
 See the log folder.

+## Acknowledgments

+I was strongly inspired by the EGOS-2000 operating system (https://github.com/yhzhang0128/egos-2000) as well as the recitations by the amazing Yunhao Zhang and by a recitation that my student Yacqub Mohamed gave on developing RISC-V software on bare metal.

 ## 📄 License

 Not yet